How to Teach Vowel Sounds so Kids Will Remember

 - I do a quick visual check for accuracy and then move on to another word.
 If there is an error, I do not say the name of the missed letter, rather we SOUND OUT the word as the child is looking at the word they wrote so they can identify the missing sound and make the correction.

-- If the child is reading for you and mispronounces a word, just cue him with the hand motion for the vowel sound.
+- If the child is reading for you and mispronounces a word, just cue them with the hand motion for the vowel sound.

-- If you suspect your child is a kinesthetic learner, have him or her make the hand motion for the vowel sound as often as possible.
+- If you suspect your child is a kinesthetic learner, have them make the hand motion for the vowel sound as often as possible.

 - Play Word Morph: start with one word, and then change a sound with each new word: EX: BAT, BIT, BUT, BOT (bought), BUT.
 Mix the words up so they are not in a predictable order and have the child give you the hand signal for the vowel again.